Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Allow Plenty of Time for the Process

-Sometimes, renegotiating agreements is incredibly simple.
+Sometimes, renegotiating agreements in your polyamorous relationships is incredibly simple.
 I’ve had agreement renegotiations that literally went “this agreement isn’t working for me”, “yeah me neither, shall we nix it?” “sure.”
 However, this is usually the exception rather than the rule.
 If you’re dealing with significant and emotive subjects, in particular, allow plenty of time for this renegotiation process.

 Be ready to have a lengthy conversation, or even several.
 Be ready for everyone to need time to process, think things through, and come up with ideas for how to proceed.
 There’s a balance to be struck here, of course, and if you’ve been talking around the issue for six hours and got nowhere it might be time to park the subject and come back to it another day.
 But in general, do not expect major renegotiation of relationship agreements to take five minutes.

-Relationship agreements should not resemble sprawling legal contracts full of clauses and exceptions, cross-referencing and footnotes.
+Relationship agreements, poly or monogamous, should not resemble sprawling legal contracts full of clauses and exceptions, cross-referencing and footnotes.
 If you feel the need for this type of document in your relationship, something else might have gone wrong.
 Perhaps you’re dealing with unresolved trust issues, communication problems, or lingering mononormative beliefs.

 I’m not saying you shouldn’t put your agreements in writing.
 You can, if you like!
 I’ve not felt the need to do this for a long time personally, but it has been helpful to me at other times in my life and I know plenty of people who find it useful.